textX/textX/docs/registration.md

 where:

-- `metamodel` - is the metamodel of the source language
+- `metamodel` - is the meta-model of the source language
 - `model` - is the model for which the code generating is started
 - `output_path` - is the root folder path where the output should be stored
 - `overwrite` - a bool flag that tells us should we overwrite the target files